ayenewdemeke/mndot-app/README.md

 # MnDOT App Setup Guide

-This guide explains how to configure and run the MnDOT App using Laravel Sail.
-Follow these steps to ensure everything is set up properly for easy deployment and usage.
+This guide explains how to configure and run the MnDOT App.

 ---

 ## Prerequisite

 - Docker must be installed and running.
+- The application should be run on macOS, Linux, or Windows Subsystem for Linux (WSL2).

 ---